frankyeh/UNet-Studio-Website/doc/gui_t3_whole_brain.md

 # Connectivity Matrix and Network Measures

+***Recommendation: Do not use connectivity matrix and network measure unless you are really familiar with its methodological utilization, interpretation, and limications.
+Choose [other analysis approaches](https://dsi-studio.labsolver.org/doc/how_to_analyze_dmri.html) for better sensitivity and specificity.***

 The following are steps to generate connectivity matricies:

 1. Generate whole brain tracking using the instructions above.
 Make sure to have at least 1 million tracks (i.e. [**Step T3c: Options**][**Tracking Parameters**][**Terminate if**] to a least 1,000,000 [**Tracks**]).